aulong-msft/AppRegistrationRecreate/README.md

 ## Notes
 - Ensure that you have the necessary permissions to create and manage app registrations in the target tenant.
 - This script does not handle optional claims in token congifuration section.
-- This script does not recreate scopes defined by the API or Authorized client apps.
+- This script does not recreate scopes defined by the API or Authorized client apps, this is beacuse "Application ID URI" is unqiue to an app registration, and this field cannot be copied.
 - You will need to set an app owner after creation.
 - The script sets the StartDateTime for the PasswordCredentials to today's date and the EndDateTime to 6 months from the start date.
 - The publisherDomain property is read-only and cannot be set during app creation.